Post job

 A database specialist's background is also an important factor in determining whether they'll be a good fit for the position.
 For example, database specialists from different industries or fields will have radically different experiences and will bring different viewpoints to the role.
 You also need to consider the candidate's previous level of experience to make sure they'll be comfortable with the job's level of seniority.

-The list breaks down common database specialist roles and compares their salaries.
+The following list breaks down different types of database specialists and their corresponding salaries.

 Database SpecialistDatabase administrators (DBAs) use specialized software to store and organize data, such as financial information and customer shipping records.
 They make sure that data are available to users and are secure from unauthorized access.$25-53